UltraEngine/Documentation/CPP/Steamworks_BroadcastPacket.md

 ## Returns

-Returns false if the packet fails to send to any other member in the lobby, otherwise true us returned.
+Returns false if the packet fails to send to any other member in the lobby, otherwise true is returned.

 ## Remarks